ammarbinfaisal/sahl/README.md

 - install rust, llvm, clang
 - `make codegen` to compile the compiler
-- then use **"./sahlc"** to compile a sahl file to native code
+- then use **"./sahlc -o exe code.sahl"** to compile a sahl file to native code
-- or use the following commands:

 ## features